Halford Capital

 • Prime rate: Currently at 6.75%.
 May decline modestly if the Fed delivers additional cuts.

 • SBA rates: Will follow prime down on variable products.
-Fixed 504 rates will track Treasury yields, which have been relatively stable.
+Fixed 504 rates track Treasury yields, which have been relatively stable.

 • Bank rates: Competitive pressure from alternative lenders is pushing banks to offer more flexible terms.
 Expect modest improvement in bank loan pricing.